Fiona Danks, Director

 I combine working for TOE with writing books in partnership with Jo Schofield under the name Going Wild.
 We are writing a series of fully illustrated books, inspiring children and families to get outdoors to enjoy and explore the natural world.
 We believe that reconnecting people to the natural world is vital for a sustainable future.
 I enjoy walking and spending time in wild places, particularly the Scottish Highlands.

-Lynn Parker, Administrator
+Lynn Parker, PROGRAMME MANAGER

 Scott Brown, Development Officer